- Can I take a guided tour?

 Visitors can find outdoor exhibits and informative signs throughout the historic mountaintop.

 Two guided tours are include with every ticket purchase.
 The Slavery at Monticello Tour focuses on the experiences of the enslaved people who lived and labored at Monticello.
-The seasonal Gardens & Grounds Tour explores Monticello’s restored gardens, discusses Jefferson’s lifelong interest in botany, and the enslaved gardeners who maintained the landscape.
+The seasonal Gardens & Grounds Tour explores Monticello’s restored gardens and discusses Jefferson’s lifelong interest in botany and the enslaved gardeners who maintained the landscape.

 Guests can also Meet Thomas Jefferson (as portrayed by veteran historical actor-interpreter Bill Barker) most Tuesdays through Saturdays, year-round.
 During colder months or bad weather, this program meets indoors at the visitor center.

 Families can visit our seasonal Mountaintop Activity Center to explore mystery objects and learn about the daily lives of the free and enslaved people who lived at Monticello.
-A Mobile Scavenger Hunt for Families is also available - snap photos, test your knowledge, and share your thoughts to complete the challenges.
+A mobile Scavenger Hunt for Families encourages guests to snap photos, test your knowledge, and share your thoughts to complete the challenges.

 You can walk along Mulberry Row and learn about the enslaved people who lived and labored on the plantation through interpretive signage and virtual resources.